Weymouth, Dorset: Climate

 Climatic ergograph for Weymouth.
 Sea temperatures (light blue line) remain mild in winter and warm slowly in spring, helping to produce a seasonal lag of 1–2 months.

 Due to its location on the south-west coast of England, Weymouth has a temperate climate (Köppen climate classification Cfb), with a small variation in daily and annual temperatures.
 The average annual mean temperature from 1991 to 2020 was 11.6 C. The warmest month is August, which has an average temperature range of 14.4 to 20.3 C, and the coolest is February, which has a range of 4.1 to 8.9 C. Maximum and minimum temperatures throughout the year are above England's average, and Weymouth is in American Horticultural Society (AHS) Heat zone 1.
 Mean sea surface temperatures range from 7.0 C in February to 17.2 C in August; the annual mean is 11.8 C.

 Days with snow lying are rare: on average zero to five days per year; Most winters have one day or less with snow lying.
 It may snow or sleet in winter, yet it rarely settles on the ground; low-lying coastal areas on the South Coast of England such as Weymouth experience milder winters than the rest of the United Kingdom.
 The lowest temperature of -9.8 C was recorded on 13 January 1987.
 The growing season in Weymouth lasts for more than 310 days per year, and the borough is in Hardiness zone 9b.

 Weymouth and Portland has one of the sunniest climates in the United Kingdom, along with many south coast towns.
 The resort averaged 1904.4 hours of sunshine annually between 1991 and 2020, which is 44% of the maximum possible, and 42% above the United Kingdom average of 1402.7 hours.
+July 2026 holds the record for the sunniest ever month in the UK, with 409.2 hours (13.2 hours per day).
 December is the cloudiest month (64.5 hours of sunshine), November the wettest (98.7 mm of rain) and July is the sunniest and driest month (245.6 hours of sunshine, 40.7 mm of rain).
 Sunshine totals in all months are well above the United Kingdom average, and monthly rainfall totals throughout the year are less than the UK average, particularly in summer; this summer minimum of rainfall is not experienced away from the south coast of England.
 The average annual rainfall of 770.4 mm is well below the UK average of 1163.0 mm.